 It is hard to say that the aspirin alone is causing the lung function improvement.
 David Mannino, MD, from the University of Kentucky in Lexington, had this to say about the findings: “A person who takes an aspirin a day is probably doing it for health reasons.
 They may also be living a healthier lifestyle.
 It’s not a simple question of whether they’re taking an aspirin a day, but whether it’s a surrogate measure for other things.”
 There is a possibility that talking aspirin every day is simply an indication of other healthy habits that may have helped stabilize the lungs.
 More studies need to be done to uncover the true connection between aspirin and emphysema.

 Where Do Stem Cells Fit?

 The patients that have been treated at the Lung Institute see similar results but typically to a greater extent.
-Over 70 percent of patients see an improvement in quality of life.
 Many patients see an increase or a stabilization in lung function.
 Of course, results are very dependent on variables like the specific condition, severity, medical history and other factors.
 However, any treatment that helps stop the progression of emphysema, even temporarily, is another chance for a person to potentially extend their life in hopes that a cure will be developed in her or his lifetime.